Essar's Ravi Ruia, Loop execs get bail in 2G case

 The Supreme Court of India in February ordered all 122 telecoms licences granted in the scandal-tainted sale be revoked.
 Loop Telecom has said it will close down operations as its 21 zonal licences are set to be cancelled.

 Shashi and Ravi Ruia founded Essar in 1969 following the death of their father and business mentor.
-Since winning a contract to build a breakwater at Chennai port, they have rapidly expanded the group to include shipping, steel, refining, power and telecoms.
+Since winning a contract to build a breakwater at the Chennai port in southern India, they have rapidly expanded the group to include shipping, steel, refining, power and telecoms.

 Group company Essar Energy ESSR.L raised nearly $2 billion in a London IPO in mid-2010.
 Ravi Ruia had stepped aside temporarily as chairman after police filed charges.

-The CBI have charged a total 19 people and six companies in the telecoms case, including former telecoms minister A.Raja who presided over the permit grant process and also top executives of Unitech (UNTE.NS) and DB Group.
+Police have charged a total 19 people and six companies in the telecoms case, including a former telecoms minister who presided over the permit grant process and also top executives of Unitech (UNTE.NS) and DB Group.

 All the accused individuals have been granted bail as their trial continues.
 All of them have denied any wrongdoing.